bramleyccslab/scm-repo/content/projects/decision/index.md

 {{< icon name="robot" pack="fas" >}} The psychological principles that govern the perception of decision problems and the evaluation of probabilities and outcomes produce predictable shifts of preference when the same problem is framed in different ways.
 Reversals of preference are demonstrated in choices regarding monetary outcomes, both hypothetical and real, and in questions pertaining to the loss of human lives.
 The effects of frames on preferences are compared to the effects of perspectives on perceptual appearance.
 The dependence of preferences on the formulation of decision problems is a significant concern for the theory of rational choice.

-{{< icon name="chalkboard-teacher" pack="fas" >}} For this work, Kahneman was famously the only psychologist to ever win a Nobel Prize (winning in the Economics category in 2002).
+{{< icon name="chalkboard-teacher" pack="fas" >}} Notworthy that, for this work, Kahneman was the only psychologist to ever win a Nobel Prize (winning in the Economics category in 2002).
 {{</details>}} |
 | {{< icon name="scroll" pack="fas" >}} Kahneman, D., & Tversky, A. (1979). | {{< details "Prospect theory: An analysis of decision under risk. *Econometrica*, 47 263-291.">}}
 {{< icon name="robot" pack="fas" >}} This passage discusses the concept of prospect theory and its application to decision-making under risk.
 It highlights the limitations and inconsistencies of expected utility theory and introduces prospect theory as an alternative model.
 The theory argues that choices involving risky prospects exhibit effects inconsistent with utility theory, such as underweighting probable outcomes and discarding shared components.
 Prospect theory assigns value to gains and losses rather than final assets, replaces probabilities with decision weights, and explains the tendency to overweight low probabilities.
 The passage presents various choice problems that violate the axioms of expected utility theory and discusses the observations that led to the development of prospect theory.
 Overall, the passage emphasizes the departure from rational decision-making and the need for an alternative theory to explain risk preferences in decision-making.